Updated 23 February 2026 to reflect changes for the 2026 season and also the latest research data re attendances etc.

 “I think it's totally stupid.
 I'm not the one who makes decisions about race formats, but I think we're entering a totally stupid format.
 If we do it from time to time, like in Formula 1, I think it can be interesting, but every Saturday... honestly, there are circuits where you are physically exhausted, like Assen, Mugello.
 When we finish the race, we are exhausted.
 Honestly, I don't think it's right to do this without asking the riders' opinions.
 Or at least I wasn't asked."

-However, six-time world champion Marc Marquez has enthusiastically welcomed the idea stating it will make the series “more spectacular”.
+However, then six-time world champion (now seven) Marc Marquez enthusiastically welcomed the idea stating it will make the series “more spectacular”.

 Going on to say in an interview for Motorsport.com